pfink/nuimo-openhab-python/README.md

 An application based on [getsenic/nuimo-linux-python](https://github.com/getsenic/nuimo-linux-python) to use your Nuimo as a UI for openHAB!

+## Preparation

+Before you get started here, please update the firmware of your Nuimo to the latest version using the Android / iOS app by Senic.
+Afterwards, disconnect your Nuimo from this app.

 ## Installation (Linux only)

 1. Make sure bluez version 5.43 or higher  is installed.
 Normally, you can check your bluez version by executing this command: `bluetoothd --version`.